How an Induction Stove Works — And the Right Pans to Use on It

 The Types of Pots That Don’t Work with Induction

 Aluminum, glass, and copper pans don’t work with induction stoves, unless they are made with a layer of a magnetic material on the bottom.

 How to Tell If Your Pots Will Work with Induction

 If you aren’t sure if your pans are magnetic or not, or what material your pans are made of, here’s an easy trick: Grab a magnet from your fridge and hold that magnet near the bottom surface of the pan.
 If you let go of the magnet and it sticks to the base of the pan, the pot is magnetic, and therefore will work with an induction stovetop.

 Why Switch to Induction?

 The great thing about induction burners is that they are efficient: only the pot on the stove heats up.
-Plus the burner itself doesn’t warm up much, except from contact with the hot pan, so there’s less risk of burning yourself, and you are unlikely to accidentally to melt a plastic grocery bag placed on a recently used induction burner (which is something I do frequently with regular ceramic cooktops when I’m not thinking).
+Plus the burner itself doesn’t warm up much, except from contact with the hot pan, so it’s safer for you and any kids who may be running around.
+You’re also less likely to accidentally melt a plastic grocery bag placed on a recently used induction burner (which is something I do frequently with regular ceramic cooktops when I’m not thinking).

 - Frigidaire Gallery 30-Inch Induction Cooktop, $998 at Home Depot

 - Hamilton Beach Portable Induction Cooktop, $59